tango-controls/tango-doc/source/index.rst

 The documentation is organized in the following categories (some of them overlap):

-* :doc:`First steps </first-steps>` will lead you through a beginning with Tango Controls.
+* :ref:`First steps <first_steps>` will lead you through a beginning with Tango Controls.
 This category includes an overview of Tango Controls concepts, procedures for installation and starting the system as well as *Getting started* tutorials.